sendgrid/docs/source/Glossary/blacklists.md

 Checking Your IP Address
 {% endanchor %}

-Here are two aggregation websites that anyone can use to check on the status of their IP:
+Here are 2 aggregation websites that anyone can use to check on the status of their IP:
 - [MulitRBL](http://multirbl.valli.org/)
 - [MXToolbox](http://www.mxtoolbox.com/blacklists.aspx)